Goat Cheese Jalapeno Rolls – Quick & Crispy Recipe!

 5. Taste Test & Adjust

 Before assembling the rolls, take a small amount of the filling and taste it.
-This is your chance to adjust the flavor!
+This is the perfect moment to fine-tune the flavor to your liking!

 Once the filling is perfectly balanced, you’re ready to move on to assembling your Goat Cheese Jalapeno Rolls!